arangodb/kube-arangodb/docs/Manual/Programs/kube-arangodb/deployment_resource.md

 This setting sets the type of message queue used by ArangoSync.
 Possible values are:

-- `direct` (default) for direct HTTP connections between the 2 data centers.
+- `Direct` (default) for direct HTTP connections between the 2 data centers.

 ### `spec.sync.tls.caSecretName: string`